Deyda/Evergreen-Script/README.md

     </Configuration>

 ### Microsoft OneDrive
-Line 1414 defines which package is downloaded (You can change the update ring in line 558 for non GUI start).
+Line 1602 defines which package is downloaded (You can change the update ring in line 653 for non GUI start).

 For Microsoft OneDrive this is the Production Ring exe file.

 Microsoft OneDrive is installed with the Machine Based Install parameter.

 ### Microsoft Teams
-Line 1448 defines which package is downloaded (You can change the architecture in line 538 and update ring in line 563 for non GUI start).
+Line 1637 and 1640 define which package is downloaded (You can change the architecture in line 633 and update ring in line 659 for non GUI start).

 For Microsoft Teams this is the x64 msi file (General Ring).

 Microsoft Teams is installed with the Machine Based Install parameters.

-The registry key "Disable Microsoft Teams Autostart" can be enabled in the script (from line 2816).

 ### Mozilla Firefox
-Line 1482 defines which package is downloaded (You can change the architecture in line 538, language in line 533 and the channel in line 568 for non GUI start).
+Line 1675 defines which package is downloaded (You can change the architecture in line 633, language in line 628 and the channel in line 669 for non GUI start).

        Danish
        Dutch